2012 Ford Transit Connect: My opinion hasn’t changed

 Plus: Not trucky, not slow, not clumsy.

-Minus: No diesel for the U.S., no easy removal of the 2nd-row bench seat, Ford doesn’t rate it for trailer towing.
+Minus: No diesel for the U.S., no easy removal of the 2nd-row bench seat, not rated for trailer towing.

 |Base MSRP:||$23,890 (XLT Wagon)|